-Cox models or Poisson regression will be used to estimate RRs and 95% CIs for general safety events in the overall study population, immunocompromised individuals, individuals with a history of COVID-19 and pregnant women, and to estimate RRs and 95% CIs for spontaneous abortion, stillbirth, and preterm birth.
-For small size for gestational age and major congenital malformations, logistic regression will be used to estimate odds ratios and 95% CIs.
+Cox models or Poisson regression will be used to estimate RRs and 95% CIs for general safety events in the overall study population, immunocompromised individuals, individuals with a history of COVID-19 and pregnant women.
+For pregnancy outcomes, hazard ratios and 95% CIs will be estimated using Fine-Gray subdistribution proportional hazards models (using gestational age as the time scale) to account for competing risks of other end-ofpregnancy events.
+For small size for gestational age and major congenital malformations, Poisson regression will be used to estimate prevalence ratios and 95% CIs.

-To address the potential for misclassification of unexposed status due to incomplete capture of vaccination exposures in claims data, sensitivity analyses will incorporate a self-controlled risk interval design (for outcomes with acute onset and risk intervals of no longer than 42 days) or a cohort design with historical comparators in a period before the introduction of COVID-19 vaccines (for outcomes with gradual onset and/or risk intervals longer than 42 days).
+To address the potential for misclassification of unexposed status due to incomplete capture of vaccination exposures in claims data, sensitivity analyses will incorporate a self-controlled risk interval design (for outcomes with acute onset and risk intervals of no longer than 42 days).
 Additional sensitivity analyses will consider alternative risk intervals for safety events for which the risk interval is not well characterized.